Amnon Shashua

 Amnon Shashua (אמנון שעשוע; born May 26, 1960) is an Israeli computer scientist, businessman and philanthropist.
-He is the Sachs Professor of Computer Science at the Hebrew University of Jerusalem, president and chief executive officer (CEO) of the autonomous driving and driver-assistance technology company Mobileye, Co-founder of the artificial vision devices company OrCam, Founder and owner of ONE ZERO digital bank, chairman of artificial intelligence company AI21 Labs, and co-founder of Mentee Robotics and AAI Technologies.
+He is the Sachs Professor of Computer Science at the Hebrew University of Jerusalem, president and chief executive officer (CEO) of the physical AI company Mobileye, Co-founder of the artificial vision devices company OrCam, Founder and owner of ONE ZERO digital bank, chairman of artificial intelligence company AI21 Labs, and co-founder of Mentee Robotics and AAI Technologies.

-He was ranked 20th among the top wealthiest people in Israel in 2024.

 Biography

 Amnon Shashua was born in Ramat Gan, Israel, to parents of Iraqi origin.
 From a young age, he was fascinated with computers, a field that was in its early stages of development.
 He attended the ORT school in Givatayim for his early education in computer engineering.

 Amnon Shashua received his B.Sc. in mathematics and computer science from Tel-Aviv University in 1985 and his M.Sc. in computer science in 1989 from the Weizmann Institute of Science under the supervision of Shimon Ullman.
 His Ph.D. in brain and cognitive sciences was received from the Massachusetts Institute of Technology (MIT), while working at the Artificial Intelligence Laboratory, in 1993; and his postdoctoral training under Tomaso Poggio at the center for biological and computational learning at MIT.